Humanities & NGOs Jobs

 Program Manager – Livelihoods & MSME Growth (Urban Informal Settlements)

-Openings: 1 Location: Nairobi – Lavington (James Gichuru Rd / Gitanga crescent) Overview: Our client is looking for a Program Manager to lead a multi-year livelihoods program supporting micro-entrepreneurs with training, micro-grants, and market access.
-The portfolio spans tailoring, mobile services, and food vending businesses operating in Nairobi’s informal settlements.
-You’ll translate donor logframes into practical work plans, de-risk cash transfers, and keep partners honest on results.
-Expect weekly field immersions, rigorous MEL, and calm, dignified engagement with community leaders.
+Openings: 1 Location: Nairobi – Lavington (James Gichuru Rd / Gitanga crescent) Overview: You won’t just manage programs, you’ll bring Nairobi’s informal settlements to life through micro-entrepreneurs’ stories.
+Tailors, street-food vendors, and mobile service providers rely on smart, evidence-backed interventions to grow sustainably.
+You’ll translate donor logframes into work plans that actually work in the field, de-risk cash transfers, and make sure partners deliver on promises.
+Think of it as a strategy with sneakers: weekly field immersions, boots-on-the-ground insight, and data that tells the real story.
+Our client values calm decisiveness in complexity.
+You’ll coordinate training cohorts, mentorship schemes, and market-linkage pilots while keeping a keen eye on budgets, grants, and compliance.
+Field teams, community leaders, and sub-grantee organizations will all look to you for clear guidance, practical problem-solving, and dignified engagement.
+The impact is tangible: from tracking income gains and verifying beneficiary outcomes to publishing quarterly MEL reports that actually influence decisions.
+Every coaching session, every verification visit, and every partner meeting is another opportunity to drive measurable change.
+If you thrive where strategy, fieldwork, and people converge and enjoy turning big-picture frameworks into real-world results, this Program Manager role with our client is built for you.
 Key Responsibilities: - Own work plans, budgets, procurement, and grant compliance. - Coordinate training cohorts, mentorship, and market-linkage pilots. - Oversee beneficiary targeting, verification, and grievance handling. - Chair partner review meetings; manage sub-grant agreements and reports. - Publish quarterly results with cost-per-outcome and learning notes. - Manage a field team (officers + enumerators); coach for performance.
 Education & Experience: - BA/MA in Development Studies, Economics, Sociology, or Public Policy; 6–8 yrs in NGO program leadership with urban livelihoods.
 Skills & Tools: - Results-based mgmt, budget control, partner management, MEL literacy, Excel/Power BI.
 KPIs: - Beneficiaries with sustained income gains, timely reports, audit findings closed, partner SLA adherence.
 Compensation (Kenya): KES 240,000–380,000 + annual performance bonus.
 Figures are estimates from our clients and vary with your experience, seniority, and interview performance.
 Benefits: - Medical, life cover, pension, field per diems, training/CPD, 24–26 leave days.
 Growth Path (hierarchy/expected promotions): Senior Program Manager → Portfolio Lead → Country Programs Director.
 This is the ideal hierarchy inside the client’s company and thus the expected growth cycle.

 K sh 240,000 – 380,000 gross / month